These are truly the best chocolate, chocolate chip muffins in the world. And just think: I’m sharing the recipe with you!

 Let the eating commence!

-These chocolatey chocolate chip muffins are just what the doctor ordered when you want a chocolate fix for breakfast!
+These chocolate chocolate chip muffins are just what the doctor ordered when you want a chocolate fix for breakfast!

 - Preheat oven to 400 degrees F